-I work with many bankers and lawyers who call me when they have a customer or client whose company is in trouble or needs help improving their business.
+I work with many bankers and lawyers who call me when they have a customer or client whose company balance sheet shows they need help improving their business.
 The initial assessment takes about a week.
 We review the companies’ internal controls and backroom systems.
 Then we look at the historical financial statements, the current forecast, relative cash flow drivers, and their profitability matrix.
 In the process, we discover the core areas of needed improvement – generally, the situations are related to inaccurate forecasting and inaccurate financial statements.
 70% of business owners don’t have an accurate view of their numbers!
 Sometimes immediate triage is necessary.

 - The company is not consistently profitable.

 - The books are in bad shape.

 - The business owner needs to get a better viability on cash flow.